 It is advised that clear-sky probability data should be provided with a description of what exactly is represented by the probabilities, and how they are calculated.
 Descriptions of how to use these data should also be provided, perhaps with suggested starting values for defining a cloud mask.
-This information is summarised in Table 10-21.
+This information is summarised in Table 11-21.
+At the 2022 User Workshop, delegates also requested that detailed information on IR cloud screening processes was provided to users.